ORF-4450/Robot21C/robot-properties/readme.txt

-This properties file in this directory is read by the RobotLib readProperties() function during simulation.
+The properties file in this directory is read by the RobotLib readProperties() function during simulation.